 Parks, marine sanctuaries, conservation areas, nature reserves and other protected areas, comprise approximately 26% of the open water and 18.6% of the coastline of Lake Huron (Figure 3).
 These areas form the cornerstone of regional and national biodiversity conservation strategies and are valued as places for research, monitoring, and learning.
 In addition to International Union for Conservation of Nature (IUCN) categorized protected areas, there are also several fish refuges which have been key to Lake Trout recovery and conservation in Lake Huron.
 Two United Nations World Biosphere Reserves have been established in the Lake Huron basin and serve as models for sustainable development.
+More recently, the University of Michigan Biological Station Biosphere Reserve was expanded and renamed as the Obtawaing Biosphere Region, which touches on the Lake Huron, Lake Michigan and Lake Superior watersheds.
+To learn more about this Biosphere Reserve, visit unich.edu.
 Recognizing the importance of cooperation and collaboration, representatives from agencies across the lake have formed a Great Lakes Protected Areas Network, the intent of which is to improve communication, share capacity and advance protected area planning, management and establishment.
 With the growing global commitment to halt and reverse biodiversity loss, effectively managing these areas will be essential to meeting our conservation targets, such as protecting at least 30% of our lands and waters by 2030 (e.g., G7 2030 Nature Compact).

-Figure 3: Protected and Conserved Areas in the Lake Huron basin, including International Union for Conservation of Nature (IUCN) categorized protected areas (Protected Planet, 2021), fish refugia (e.g., Lake Trout or Walleye sanctuaries), and UNESCO World Biospheres
+Figure 3: Protected and Conserved Areas in the Lake Huron basin, including International Union for Conservation of Nature (IUCN) categorized protected areas (Protected Planet, 2021), fish refugia (e.g., Lake Trout or Walleye sanctuaries), and UNESCO World Biospheres.